Preorientation Checklist for Bariatric Surgery

 - Gallbladder ultrasound reports

 - Any cardiology reports or consultations (if relevant)

 Call your insurance company and confirm that your insurance plan covers bariatric surgery and nutrition services.
 Give your insurance provider the following codes:

 - 43775: Laparoscopic gastric sleeve

 - 43659: Laparoscopic duodenal switch (Some insurance plans cover this surgery only if your BMI is 50 or above.)

 - 97804: Group nutrition classes

 - 97803: One-on-one nutrition counseling

-Pay all account balances, remaining deductibles and co-insurance amounts in full before scheduling surgery.
+- Pay all account balances, remaining deductibles, and co-insurance amounts in full prior scheduling surgery.
 Learn about payment and insurance.